-People with disabilities are overlooked when it comes to the workplace employment.
+People with disabilities are overlooked when it comes to workplace employment and here are a few top myths.
 Unproven myths, stereotypes and barriers are a hindrance to those individuals trying to seek employment.
 There are plenty of benefits and reasons to hire them.
 Employers fail to recognize the positive benefits and opportunities they bring to their organization.
-In doing so, employers violate AODA, the Human Rights Code, and also fail to follow proper Accessible Workplace Requirements.
+In doing so, employers violate the AODA, the Human Rights Code, and also fail to follow proper Accessible Workplace Requirements.

 Myth: Lack of Suitable Job Positions

 When employers hear the word disability, they tend to look the other way.
 Employers believe they are unable to provide a position that person is able to successfully perform.
 They are wrong to think this way.
 Employees with disabilities have many unique skills to offer, and are comparable to other employees when it comes to performance.

 Despite having a disability, those seeking employment are well-educated.
 They have a 50% high school graduation rate, and 40% have post-secondary credentials.
 Canadian adults with disabilities are 66% as likely to have a post-secondary education as compared to other adults.